Enum CdrPointcut

 All Implemented Interfaces:

-IPointcut, Serializable, Comparable<CdrPointcut>
+IPointcut, Serializable, Comparable<CdrPointcut>, Constable

 public enum CdrPointcut extends Enum<CdrPointcut> implements IPointcut